Tesseract-Network/tesseract-website/docs/introduction.md

 # Introduction

-The Tesseract facilitator is a facilitator according to the [z402](../docs/z402/introduction.md) protocol, let's understand what it can do for you and how it works.
+The **Tesseract facilitator** is a facilitator according to the [z402](../docs/z402/introduction.md) protocol hosted by Tesseract focused on stability and privacy.
+Let's understand what it can do for you and how it works.

 ## Why z402 and not x402